 The organisers do not accept responsibility for individual medical, travel or personal insurance.
 All participants are strongly advised to take out their own personal insurance before travelling to the conference.

-The Czech Republic is on Central European Time - Greenwich Mean Time (GMT) plus 1 hour.
-From April to October is summer time, i.e. GMT + 2 hours.
+The Czech Republic is on Central European Time (UTC+1:00).
+From April to October, it is Central European Summer Time (UTC+2:00).

 Transportation in Prague

 Prague has a good public transport system, which includes 3 metro lines, trams and buses.
 Prague's Metro system is quite new and efficient.
 During peak hours trains run every 1 or 2 minutes and off peak at least every 10 minutes.
 Passengers need a valid ticket to travel by the city public transport system.
 The ticket must be stamped as soon as you get on a bus or tram, or enter the transport area (in the case of a metro station).
 Tickets can be purchased in automatic machines at each metro station, at surface transport stops or at news stands.
 Please note that you need to mark the ticket when you enter the metro / tram / bus for the first time.

 24 CZK (valid for up to 30 minutes, transferable)

 32 CZK (valid for up to 90 minutes, transferable)

 You can find public city transport routes, ticket prices and timetables at http://www.dpp.cz

 The temperatures in August/September range from 20 to 25 °C. You can find the current weather conditions at www.weather.com

 Video conference presentation option will be given to participants unable to travel because of restrictions.